maripd/desticor_frontend/client/README.md

 ### Welcome to our Desticor project!
 This project aims to showcase our dream travel destinations from around the world that we hope to visit in our lifetime!
 This project features a collection of photos, descriptions, reviews or interesting facts about each destination.

-### This project is built using the MERN stack (MongoDB, Express, React, and Node.js).
-The UX/UI design was conceptualized and visualized using wireframes, component hierarchy, and entity relationship diagrams to map both client-side and server functionalities.
-The project includes Rest APIs based on CRUD operations that enable the creation, retrieval, updating/saving, and deletion of reminder and job application cards.
-A progress bar has also been integrated to track the status of job applications.
-Overall, this project demonstrates proficiency in developing full-stack web applications using the MERN stack.

 ### Currently, authentication and other major functionalities are being built.
 Watch out for the final result.
 Thanks for checking out our project!